canonical/checkbox/checkbox-ng/docs/manpages/CHECKBOX_DATA.rst

 Description
 ===========

-This environment variable may be used in scripts embedded in PlainBox job definitions.
+This environment variable may be used in scripts embedded in Plainbox job definitions.
 It is discouraged and will eventually be deprecated and removed.

 See Also